LastOliveGames/becsy/docs/guide/getting-started.md

 ```

 ::: only-ts
 The `@component` decorator will automatically register these component types with our world.
+(Don't forget to add `"experimentalDecorators": true` to your `tsconfig.json`.)
 :::

 ::: only-js